INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 Don’t even think about hosting a sleepover with friends on a trampoline without a bunch of kawaii Japanese candy and snacks to try.

-Take a look at our trampoline camping ideas below.
+Now, take a look at our trampoline camping ideas below to bring all the magic.

 How do you build a trampoline fort?